Overview of Executive Compensation system

 9) Clawback provision

-The Company will set forth a clawback clause that can request for the refund of part or all of the compensation received for annual performance-based bonuses and medium-term performance-based share compensation by the resolution of Board of Directors after consultation with the Compensation Committee in the event that a material accounting error or fraud, or record of a significant impairment loss occurs.
+Daiichi Sankyo will set forth a clawback clause that can request for the refund of part or all of the compensation received for annual performance-based bonuses and medium-term performance-based share compensation by the resolution of the Board after consultation with the Compensation Committee in the event that a material accounting error or fraud, or record of a significant impairment loss occurs.

 This clause will be applied from the fiscal 2021 annual performance-based bonus and medium-term performance-based share compensation and will be applied for all periods thereafter.

-The Compensation Committee has been established as an advisory body to Board of Directors to ensure the appropriateness of compensation for Directors and the Corporate Officers and the transparency of the decision-making process.
-The Compensation Committee consists of only Outside Directors, with one Outside Audit & Supervisory Board Member participating as an observer, and the chairperson is appointed by mutual election of the members.
+• The Compensation Committee has been established as an advisory body to the Board to ensure the appropriateness of compensation for Directors and the transparency of the decision-making process.
+The Compensation Committee consists of only Outside Directors, with one Outside Audit & Supervisory Board Member participating as an observer, and the chairperson is appointed by mutual appointment of the members.

-The amount of compensation for each individual Director of the Company is first deliberated by the Compensation Committee, and then based on the deliberation results, each type of the compensation will be determined by a resolution of Board of Directors within the total amount of compensation resolved at the General Meeting of Shareholders.
+• The amount of compensation for each individual Director of the Company is first deliberated by the Compensation Committee, and then based on the deliberation results, each type of the compensation will be determined by a resolution of the Board within the total amount of compensation resolved at the General Meeting of Shareholders.

-As stated in the above policy, the Compensation Committee has fully deliberated about verifications and reviews of the compensation system, the composition of the compensation, and compensation level for each position, set targets and results of performance-based compensation, and the allocation of the restricted share.
-The content of individual compensation for Directors in the current fiscal year is also decided by Board of Directors after being first deliberated by the Compensation Committee.
-Board of Directors of the Company judges that the content of the Company's compensation governance is in line with the above-mentioned policy regarding decisions of the content of individual compensation for Directors.
+As stated in the above policy, the Compensation Committee fully discusses the compensations policy, the level of compensations, the composition of the compensation, the ratio of the composition of compensations, Clawback provision, Malus provision,the compensation governance and decision-making process, amount of annual performance-based bonuses, allocation of restricted share, and result of medium-term performance-based share compensation.
+The content of individual compensation for Directors in the current fiscal year is also decided by the Board after being first deliberated by the Compensation Committee.
+We judge that the content of the Company’s compensation governance is in line with the above-mentioned policy regarding decisions of the content of individual compensation for Directors.

-Name (Position) Total amount of compensation and related payments
+Name (Position) Position Company Total amount of consolidated compensation and related payments by type

 (Millions of JPY)